siqi-zheng/academic/content/authors/admin/_index.md

 # - Visitors
 ---

 Siqi Zheng is a student of Applied Statistics/Economics at University of Toronto, St. George Campus.
-His research interests include Applied Statistics in Finance, financial models in Portfolio Management and the combined field of Philosophy and Data Science.
+His research interests include Applied Statistics, Eduation and Sociology and the combined field of Philosophy and Data Science.
 He is also a teaching assistant for STA130H1F 2020 and STA130H1S 2021.

 He is a Dean's List Scholar in UofT.
 He receives The John A Sawyer Scholarship and The Roy Alvin Hope Scholarship from Victoria College, University of Toronto.